 The Schirmer Tear Test: What is It?

 The Schirmer tear test is a simple, quick, and non-invasive diagnostic test used to evaluate the production of tears in the eyes.
-It is used to diagnose dry eye syndrome, a common condition in which there is not enough moisture in the eyes, leading to discomfort and an increased risk of eye infections and other problems.
+It is primarily used to diagnose dry eye syndrome (keratoconjunctivitis sicca) and to assess tear production in various ocular and systemic conditions.
+Since adequate tear production is crucial for maintaining the health of the cornea and conjunctiva, the Schirmer test plays an essential role in ophthalmic diagnostics.

 How the Test is Performed?